2019 Governor's Arts Awards

 Community Service Award - Recognizes individuals for significant contributions to the arts in specific Oklahoma communities in the areas of leadership and volunteerism.

 Media in the Arts Award - Recognizes an individual member in the media who demonstrates commitment to the arts in Oklahoma documented through public awareness support and fairness, initiative, creativity and professionalism in reporting.

 George Nigh Public Service in the Arts Award - Recognizes an Oklahoma government official for outstanding support of the arts.

-Nominations are accepted during the nominating period, which generally takes place during the summer.
+Nominations are accepted during the published nominating period.
 Nominations require a two- to three-page typewritten narrative that addresses the nominee's efforts related to the criteria listed on this page.
 Up to three pages of optional support materials are accepted, but not required.
 Support materials may include news clippings, letters of support, and other items that demonstrate the nominee's impact.
 Audio and video materials are not be accepted.

 The following are made available during the Governor's Arts Awards ceremony:

 - Reserved seating for guests who have hearing impairments

 - A sign-language interpreter